 Makjang dramas [막장]

-The daytime drama that Scarlett/Cha Hyeon watches on ‘TBM’s drama channel’ is called What’s Wrong With My Mother-In-Law (장모님이 왜그럴까!) — which serves as an interesting meta as a drama that is aired and filmed within a drama and is certainly a nod to tvN’s Why Secretary Kim!
+The daytime drama that Scarlett/Cha Hyeon watches on ‘TBM’s drama channel’ is called What’s Wrong With My Mother-In-Law (장모님이 왜그럴까!) — which serves as an interesting meta as a drama that is aired and filmed within a drama (and its title certainly being a nod to tvN’s Why Secretary Kim)!
 Such dramas, known as makjang, have over-exaggerated, mega-dramatized plots that play on the emotions of their viewers — as we’ve seen with Scarlett.

 The King Of Masks (1996)